 Casamento is one of the area’s veteran dentists with 43 years of practice under his belt, but he proves very cutting-edge when it comes to installing state-of-the art dental equipment and serving his patients in a pleasing environment at the same time.
 He designed his latest office.

 Suy, a 2016 graduate of SUNY Buffalo, was delighted to find not only mentors in Casamento and Carville, who has practiced dentistry for more than 20 years, but as associates who accept her on an even footing.
 They have already sought her feedback and knowledge of the newest techniques in dentistry, she said.

 “That’s what makes (this practice) so great,” Suy pointed out.
 “Dr. Camesano, Dr. Carville and I are a few generations apart.
-We have a lot of knowledge of dentistry that we can share.
-We give our patients the opportunity to utilize different experiences.
+We have a lot of knowledge of dentistry that we can share our patients the opportunity to utilize different experiences.
 Patients love that.
 We (dentists) talk about it.
 I feel I am good to my patients and they’re good to us.
 Patient care is our priority.”

 One could describe their shared office as having a deluxe feel.
 Suy, who has been practicing for five years, said she loves the large, brightly lit office that shouts efficiency, comfort and cleanliness.
 Its windows bring in a lot of daylight and allow patients to look out on a landscaped area.

 The treatment rooms were designed with cabinets where tools are stored in surgically clean wraps, and large sinks.
 “The patients will see us washing our hands and they’ll see us cleaning the instruments,” she explained as she and her assistant, Kayla Almond, prepared to welcome a patient.